Call us now

 3. Divorce or Bankruptcy of beneficiaries

-If there is a scenario in which you envisage that your beneficiaries could find themselves in a situation where they are bankrupt or facing a divorce, a Nil Rate Band Discretionary Trust does protect the assets from the financial risk of both situations as it allows for the funds to be ring-fenced.
-This would also be the case if you had a particularly vulnerable beneficiary who you felt could not manage large sums of money.
+If you anticipate a scenario where your beneficiaries may face bankruptcy or divorce, a Nil Rate Band Discretionary Trust protects the assets from financial risk in both cases by ring-fencing the funds.
+The same applies if you have a particularly vulnerable beneficiary who may struggle to manage large sums of money.

 Are there any disadvantages?